devildahu/gssa-rs/Readme.md

    - [ ] Add OBJ handling
    - [ ] Palette manager
    - [ ] Use interrupts over busy-looping for waiting VBLANK
-- [ ] See game background scroll and palette cycle (with visible tearing)
+- [X] See game background scroll (with visible tearing)
+- [ ] Cycle palette to give a shimering effect to bullets and background stars
 - [ ] Pause and resume the game (allowing to move the "pause menu" message)
 - [ ] spawn multiple waves of enemies on a timer, shooting bullets at player
 - [ ] enemy AI capable of moving in set patterns, aiming and dodging the player